Skip to Content, Navigation, or Footer.

 No. 20 Auburn men’s basketball fell 97-95 in overtime to Oklahoma State on Wednesday in the Ballin’ in Boutwell event.

 Keyshawn Hall led the way for Auburn in the first game of the Steven Pearl era, scoring 26 points to go along with eight rebounds.
-The senior transfer from UCF made clutch shots down the stretch, tying the game with 28 seconds to play, but ultimately it wasn’t enough to hold off the Cowboys in overtime.
+The senior transfer from UCF made clutch shots down the stretch, tying the game with 28 seconds to play in regulation, but ultimately it wasn’t enough to hold off the Cowboys in overtime.

 “He put us on his back late and did a really good job,” Pearl said of Hall.
 “Every time we dealt with adversity, we didn’t panic and we ended up climbing back into the game.”